TITLE Distributed User Support Specialist

 Experience: One year of experience installing and supporting a wide range of microcomputer hardware, peripherals, and software is required.
 Experience in web page design and development is preferred.
 Supervisory experience is preferred.
 Work experience in a higher education environment is preferred.
 Experience working in a help desk or customer service environment is preferred.

 Skills: Excellent technical aptitude in the areas of microcomputers and related peripherals is required.
 A basic understanding of network topologies, file server administration, microcomputer-based application software, and computer-related diagnostic techniques is required.
 Effective verbal and written communication and customer services skills are required.
 Must be able to maintain confidentiality in regard to information processed, stored, or accessed by the systems.
 The ability to perform in a problem-solving capacity including the evaluation of crisis and emergency situations is required.
 Demonstrated supervisory ability is required.
 The ability to operate and troubleshoot multi-media presentation systems and other classroom-related equipment is preferred.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: Must be able to lift and carry objects weighing up to fifty pounds, have sufficient mobility to connect cables which may require climbing ladders or working under desks is required.
 Must possess visual acuity sufficient for installation and repairs of microcomputers and peripherals, as well as to inspect physical facility conditions.